-The 30 Most Shocking Sports Trades and Moves in History
+The 30 Most Unexpected Sports Trades And Moves

 There are few better ways for sports fans to rep their favorite teams and athletes than by rocking their jersey.
 In many ways, the names and numbers that adorn those jerseys often become synonymous with the players who wear them.